x676f64/secureum-mind_map/content/7. Audit Findings 101/Proposal transactions can be executed separately and block `Proposal.execute` call.md

 # 35 - [Proposal transactions can be executed separately and block `Proposal.execute` call](./Proposal%20transactions%20can%20be%20executed%20separately%20and%20block%20`Proposal.execute`%20call.md)

-Proposal transactions can be executed separately and block `Proposal.execute` call Missing access controls in the `Timelock.executeTransaction` function allow Proposal transactions to be executed separately, circumventing the `Governor.execute` function.
+Missing access controls in the `Timelock.executeTransaction` function allow Proposal transactions to be executed separately, circumventing the `Governor.execute` function.

 ### Recommendation:
 Short term, only allow the admin to call `Timelock.executeTransaction`